nsnarender5511/go-opentelemety-implemetation/docs/monitoring/Telemetry_Setup.md

     3. Show how the `SIGNOZ_INGESTION_KEY` is passed from `docker-compose.yml` to the collector's environment and used in the OTLP exporter configuration.
     4. Run `docker-compose up`.
     5. Show collector logs (`docker compose logs otel-collector`) potentially including debug exporter output for metrics.
-    6. Briefly show the [SigNoz Dashboards](./SigNoz%20Dashboards.md) page.
+    6. Briefly show the ./SigNoz_Dashboards.md page.
 *   **Common Pitfalls / Questions:**
     *   Why use a Collector instead of exporting directly from the service?
 (Decoupling, batching, processing, multiple backends, potentially less resource usage in the service).
     *   What's the difference between SDK initialization and Collector configuration?
 (SDK is *in* the app code, generates data; Collector is *external* infrastructure, handles data flow).